awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

   1. Test the import to verify that it succeeds\.

   If database components are invalidated, you can delete the DB instance and re\-create it from the DB snapshot\.
 The restored DB instance includes any dump files staged on the DB instance when you took the DB snapshot\.
 + Don't import dump files that were created using the Oracle Data Pump export parameters `TRANSPORT_TABLESPACES`, `TRANSPORTABLE`, or `TRANSPORT_FULL_CHECK`\.
-Amazon RDS for Oracle DB instances don't support importing these dump files\.
+RDS for Oracle DB instances don't support importing these dump files\.
 + Don't import dump files that contain Oracle Scheduler objects in `SYS`, `SYSTEM`, `RDSADMIN`, `RDSSEC`, and `RDS_DATAGUARD`, and belong to the following categories:
   + Jobs
   + Programs